-Per U.S. federal regulations, a student in F-1 status who is unable to meet the program completion date on the Form I-20 may be granted an extension if the student has continually maintained status and if the delays are caused by compelling academic or medical reasons.
-Extensions based on academic reasons must be verified by the student's academic advisor.
-Extensions based on medical reasons must be verified by the academic advisor and a licensed medical physician.
+Per U.S. federal regulations, if you are in F-1 status and are unable to meet the program completion date on the Form I-20, you may be granted an extension if the you have continually maintained status and if the delays are caused by compelling academic or medical reasons.
+Extensions based on academic reasons must be verified by the your academic advisor.
+Extensions based on medical reasons must be verified by your academic advisor and a licensed medical physician.

-The I-20 must be extended prior to the expiration date or the student will have to apply for reinstatement to Immigration, which involves a fee, and may disqualify you from future employment authorization.
+Your I-20 must be extended prior to the program end date or you will have to apply for reinstatement to Immigration, which involves a fee, and may disqualify you from future employment authorization.

 I-20 Extensions are granted in maximum 12-month increments.